pydata/xarray/doc/user-guide/duckarrays.rst

 This returns a new :py:class:`DataArray` object, but now wrapping a normal numpy array.

-If instead you want to convert to numpy and return that numpy array you can use either :py:meth:`DataArray.to_numpy` or :py:meth:`DataArray.values`, where the former is preferred.
+If instead you want to convert to numpy and return that numpy array you can use either :py:meth:`DataArray.to_numpy` or :py:meth:`DataArray.values`, where the former is strongly preferred.
 (The difference is in the way they coerce to numpy - `.values` always uses `np.asarray` which will fail for some array types (e.g. ``cupy``, whereas `to_numpy` uses the correct method depending on the array type.)

 This illustrates the difference between `.values` and `.data`, which is sometimes a point of confusion for new xarray users.
-Explicitly: :py:meth:`DataArray.data` returns the underlying numpy-like array, regardless of type, whereas :py:meth:`DataArray.values` converts the underlying array to a numpy array before returning it.
+Explicitly: :py:meth:`DataArray.data` returns the underlying numpy-like array, regardless of type, whereas :py:meth:`DataArray.to_numpy` converts the underlying array to a numpy array before returning it.

 Conversion to numpy as a fallback
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~